tfabris/BlueGigaEmpeg/README.md

 - Screw in the enclosure bolts slowly in stages, to prevent heat stripping.
 - Can remove and reinsert enclosure bolts without stripping the plastic.
 - Box includes baggie with USB cable, jumper wires, stickers, shrink tubing.
-- Printout of one-pager instruction sheet in box.
+- Printout of one-pager instruction sheet is included in the box.